 In addition to enhanced levels of education assistant staffing, the recommendations of the group include the need for creating additional learning spaces within schools to meet the diverse learning needs of students in alignment with Individual Education Plan goals/strategies.
-The working group has also identified the need to create down-regulating/calming spaces for students focusing on schools where such spaces currently do not exist.
-As such, \$250K will be allocated on a one-time basis within the Annual Facilities Grant (AFG) to fund renovations to create flexible learning environment enhancements where prioritized and possible.
+The working group has also identified the need to create downregulating/calming spaces for students focusing on schools where such spaces currently do not exist.
+As such, it is proposed that \$250K be allocated on a one-time basis within the Annual Facilities Grant (AFG) to fund renovations to create flexible learning environment enhancements where prioritized and possible.